 The City offers two medical plan options to meet your individual needs.
 Both plans include free preventive care services (with in-network providers only) and a four-tier prescription drug plan.

-The City is committed to supporting employees take the steps to achieve a healthier lifestyle.
-Employees who complete their four SAV4Health activities:
+The City is committed to supporting employees who take the steps to achieve a healthier lifestyle.
+Employees that complete all four SAV4Health activities by November 15th will receive an estimated $1,000 reduction in medical premiums annually (SAV4HEALTH premium).

 Prescription Drug Coverage